Get all the latest data for Surabaya

 What property types can foreigners legally buy in Surabaya right now?

-As a foreigner in Surabaya in January 2026, you can legally buy landed houses (rumah tapak) and apartment units (satuan rumah susun), but only through a specific ownership right called Hak Pakai rather than full freehold.
+As a foreigner in Surabaya in early 2026, you can legally buy two types of residential property: a landed house (rumah tapak) or an apartment unit (satuan rumah susun), but only through a specific ownership right called Hak Pakai (Right to Use), not full freehold.

 Finally, please note that our pack about the property market in Surabaya is specifically tailored to foreigners.